rycus86/githooks/README.md

     5. Offer to set up a new one, and make it `init.templateDir`
 2. Set up the hook templates for the supported hooks - the templates are basically a copy of the `base-template.sh` file content
 3. Offer to enable automatic update checks
-4. Offer to find existing Git repositories on the filesystem, and install the hooks into them
+4. Offer to find existing Git repositories on the filesystem
+    1. Install the hooks into them
+    2. Offer to add an intro README in their `.githooks` folder
 5. Offer to set up shared hook repositories

 To install the templates, just execute the command below, and follow the instructions in the terminal.